-In Culture of Compliance’s first episode, Sabrina Serafin, Frazier & Deeter’s National Process, Risk & Governance Practice leader, talks with Darryl Cox, Strategic Cloud Adviser & Sales Executive at QTS Realty Trust, about changes to compliance and how it affects companies now.
+In Culture of Compliance’s first episode, Sabrina Serafin, Frazier & Deeter’s National Process, Risk & Governance Practice leader, talks with Darryl Cox, Director of Sales, Southeast, at QTS Realty Trust, about changes to compliance and how it affects companies now.

 Evolution of Compliance Transcript